GearHost/Docs/docs/email-iphone.md

 8. Update the **Server Port** to **587** (Use `2525` or `25` if that does not work)
 9. Tap **Done** in the top right corner
 10. Go back to **Account** and tap **Done** again

+>**Tip:** Do you want secure email?
+Be sure to [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) so we can implement that for you!